What is newborn hearing screening?

 How much does it cost?

 Medicaid and most private health insurance plans cover the costs of the birth hearing screening and any resulting testing until the infant is 24 months of age.
-There are a few instances of insurance carriers being exempt from the Texas statute requiring the service to be covered.

 If you are interested in learning more about public assistance, contact Medicaid for eligibility requirements and enrollment instructions at 1-800-252-8263 or TexCare Children’s Medicaid (CHIP) at 1-800-647-6558.
 Use relay option of your choice to call if needed.